Javascript Menu by Deluxe-Menu.com

 Eastern Christian Studies

-The Institute's Eastern Christian Studies (ECS) certificate and programs — which are subject to a 'validation partnership' with Carpathian University (UA) — have been certified to prepare candidates for ordination [by multiple ecclesiastical jurisdictions].
+ECS programs are subject to a bilateral ‘validation partnership’ with Carpathian University (UA), and have been certified to prepare candidates for ordination [by multiple ecclesiastical jurisdictions].
 ECS programs of study focus on the creation of a learning and research environment that fosters growth in knowledge, faith, spiritual life and experience, leadership in apostolia [or outreach and mission], and diakonia [or sacrificial service] to the Universal Church through a rigorous personal training [and coaching] regimen of human, spiritual, liturgical, intellectual, and pastoral formation.
 ECS Students and alumni now serve the Church in ecclesiastical jurisdictions across the world.
 The certificate, diploma, and degree offerings include:

 1. Undergraduate Certificate in ECS